+To know how pregnancy occurs it’s important to know the biology around your fertility cycle.
 To get pregnant, first ovulation must take place.
 This occurs when a mature egg is released from the ovary, pushed down the fallopian tube, and is available to be fertilized.
 The lining of the uterus has thickened to prepare for a fertilized egg.
 If conception does not occur, the uterine lining will be shed.
 This shedding of an unfertilized egg and the uterine wall is called menstruation.

 Key Facts of Ovulation: